 The Hasso-Plattner Institute (HPI) Research School at University of Cape Town, affiliated with the School of Information Technology at the University of Cape Town, annually grants new PhD scholarships to qualifying students from the African continent in the fields of Computer Science (CS) and Information Systems (IS).
 We seek high quality applications centred on ideas that revolve around proposing and evaluating solutions to problems of computer science and information systems that emerge in the African context.

-Support is available for the research work of PhD candidates with the supervisors of the research school:
+Support is available for the research work of PhD and Postdoctoral candidates with the supervisors of the research school:

 Irwin Brown (IS) > ICT Innovations in Organisations and Society, and IS Management